Last Updated in February 2026

 - Standard Stainless Steel: Found in most entry-level blenders.
 Adequate for basic blending but may dull over time with heavy use.

-- Hardened Stainless Steel: Used in mid-range models like the AMZCHEF High-Speed Blender.
+- Hardened Stainless Steel: Used in mid-range models.
 Offers better edge retention and durability.

-- Aircraft-Grade Stainless Steel: Premium material used in Aeitto Professional models.
-Maintains sharpness longer and resists corrosion even when processing acidic ingredients.
+- Aircraft-Grade Stainless Steel: Maintains sharpness longer and resists corrosion even when processing acidic ingredients.

 Did You Know?
 Contrary to popular belief, blender blades don't need to be razor-sharp to be effective.
 The cutting action comes primarily from the high-speed impact rather than slicing.
 This is why well-designed, durable blades often outperform sharper but less robust alternatives.

-The blender jar material affects everything from durability and weight to safety and aesthetics.
+The material of the blender jar affects everything from durability and weight to safety and aesthetics.
 Each material has distinct advantages and limitations that should align with your specific needs.

 Glass Jars